 Clause 49 of the Listing Agreement was introduced on the recommendations of the Kumaramangalam Birla committee set up by SEBI spells out the corporate governance provisions applicable to listed companies.

 - Where the chairman of the board is a non-executive director, at least one-third of the board should comprise of independent directors.
 In case the chairman is an executive director, at least half of the board should comprise of independent directors.

 - A qualified and independent audit committee shall be set up.
 The audit committee shall have a minimum of three directors as members.
-Two-thirds of the members of audit committee shall be independent directors.
+Two-thirds of the members of the audit committee shall be independent directors.
 The chairman of the audit committee shall be an independent director.

 - Where the company deviates from a prescribed Accounting Standard, the same shall be disclosed in the financial statements, together with the management’s explanation for the same.

 - The CEO and CFO shall certify to the Board that the financial statements present a true and fair view of the company’s affairs; that to the best of their knowledge and belief no transactions entered by the company are fraudulent.

 Some of the reforms required in Corporate Governance rules are listed below:

 - Separate Management from Control